laurayjh/job-hunting-os/playbook/playbook.md

 - Is the target role profile still accurate, or does it need adjustment?
 - Are there patterns in rejections or non-responses that suggest a systemic issue?
 - What is one specific thing to improve next week?

+**CN Track — additional question:**
+- Were any opportunities blocked or dropped this week due to 应届生身份/户口/五险一金 issues?
+Does the target profile need adjusting because of this?

+**Overseas Track — additional question:**
+- Were any opportunities blocked or dropped this week due to visa sponsorship/PR pathway issues?

 **Continuous improvement actions:**